harinathsrinivasan/java_OCR/README.md

 Full documentation is created by OpenApi and available under the `/swagger-ui.html` or `/v3/api-docs`.

 ## Configuration
-The application is stored in the `application.properties` file.
+The configuration is stored in the `application.properties` file.
 For deploying with docker, consider setting the following properties:

 | Name                    | Corresponding property name            | Default value     | Description                                              |
 | ----------------------- | -------------------------------------- | ----------------- | -------------------------------------------------------- |